-- Weekly attendance code analysis - Specific cohort and group monitoring particularly for vulnerable groups i.e. children with a social worker - Monitoring of lesson attendance across all subjects - 'Welcome back' meeting for all pupils that have been absent for 5 days to check wellbeing and ensure there are no ongoing needs that will impact on attendance - The school's strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most. - The school's strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority.
+- Weekly attendance code analysis - Specific cohort and group monitoring particularly for vulnerable groups - Monitoring of lesson attendance across all subjects - 'Welcome back' meeting for all pupils that have been absent for 5 days to check wellbeing and ensure there are no ongoing needs that will impact on attendance. - The school's strategy for using data to target attendance improvement efforts to the pupils or pupil cohorts who need it most. - The school's strategy for reducing persistent and severe absence, including how access to wider support services will be provided to remove the barriers to attendance and when support will be formalised in conjunction with the local authority.